-The journal organises a number of academic workshops and research symposiums every year.
+The journal organizes a number of academic workshops and research symposiums every year.
 The editorial board endeavours to discuss diverse themes and issues with a special emphasis on issues that are marginalised in the mainstream legal discourse.
-Considering the exclusionary socio-economic and gender barriers preventing the participation of scholars from marginalised backgrounds, the organising committee covers the full cost of air travel, logistics and accommodation for the academicians participating in its programmes.
-Moreover, the organising teams take positive steps to reach out to presenters and speakers from marginalised backgrounds in order to prevent unconscious bias and enrich the academic engagements .
+Considering the exclusionary socio-economic and gender barriers preventing the participation of scholars from marginalised backgrounds, the editorial board covers the full cost of air travel, logistics and accommodation for the academicians participating in its programmes.
+Moreover, the editorial board is committed to take positive steps to reach out to presenters and speakers from marginalised backgrounds in order to prevent unconscious bias and enrich the academic engagements .
 Towards that end, it maintains a list of academics and professionals from marginalised backgrounds, while accounting for intersectionality.

 The NLSIR Peer Review Policy provides for the positive duty of the editorial board to invite a representative cohort of peer reviewers or referees with due regard to gender and social diversity.